Fitbit Versa 3

 If you don't consider the upgrades to be all that fascinating, then you'll probably be more than happy with the Versa 2.
-It's great for covering basic health/activity tracking need with features such as heart-rate tracking, sleep monitoring, female health tracking, and more.
+It's great to cover basic health/activity tracking needs with features such as heart-rate tracking, sleep monitoring, female health-tracking, and more.

 Get the latest news from Android Central, your trusted companion in the world of Android